kadas-albireo/kadas-albireo2/README.md

 ## Installation

-These software are needed to make the plugin works properly:
+These softwares are needed to make the plugin works properly:

-1. **KadasLocationSearch**, to enable name based location search.
+1. **KadasLocationSearch**, to enable name-based location search.
 It is usually shipped with Kadas.
 Without this, you can still choose a location using GPS or click on the map.
 2. **Valhalla**, to enable routing, reachability, and navigation functionality.
-It must be installed in the same machine.
+It must be installed on the same machine.
 Read more about Valhalla [here](https://github.com/valhalla/valhalla).

 Currently, the installation only available from this repository.